Ground-level power supply: Modern systems

-A number of ground-level power supply systems were developed from the 1970s through the 1990s, but failed to reach commercialization due to reliability and safety issues.
-The first ground-level power supply system developed to modern safety standards was the Ansaldo Stream.
-After a competing system, Alstom APS, became the first commercially implemented system in 2003, there has been a proliferation of commercial implementations of ground-level power supply systems.
-During the late 2010s, ground-level power supply systems have become more cost-effective than overhead line systems.
+A number of ground-level power supply systems were developed from the 1970s through the 1990s, but were not reliable or safe enough for commercial use.

+The first ground-level power supply system developed to modern safety standards was the Ansaldo Stream, although a competing system, Alstom APS, was the first to be commercially implemented in 2003.
+This success led to a proliferation of commercial implementations of ground-level power supply systems.

+Advancements in technology in the late 2010s led to ground-level power supplies seeing increasing reliability and economic feasibility.

 Electric road systems

+Sweden

 Electric roads power and charge electric vehicles while driving.
 Sweden has tested electric road systems that charge the batteries of trucks and electric cars, and among the tested systems are two ground-level power supply systems tested since 2017, in-road rail by Elways-Evias and on-road rail by Elonroad.
-Both systems were found to be more economical than the tested overhead line system and dynamic inductive charging system.
+Elonroad later developed an in-road rail system for highway use at speeds up to 130 km/h.
+The systems were found to be more economical than the tested overhead line system and dynamic inductive charging system.
 The in-road rail system is planned to deliver up to 800 kW per vehicle traveling over a powered segment of the rail, and the system is estimated to be the most cost-effective among the four tested systems.
 The new systems are expected to be safe, with segments of the rail being powered only when a vehicle is traveling over them.
 The rails have been tested while submerged in salt water and were found to be safe for pedestrians.

+France

 The co-director for one of the French Ministry of Ecology working groups on electric road systems stated that rail-based ERS are the most advantageous, though the specific rail technology has yet to be standardized.
 France plans to invest 30 to 40 billion euro by 2035 in an electric road system spanning 8,800 kilometers.
-Two tenders for assessment of electric road technologies are expected to be announced by 2023.
 Ground-level power supply technologies are considered the most likely candidates for electric roads.
+Two projects for assessment of electric road technologies have been announced in 2023.
+The first French public road with an electric road system is planned to open in 2024 using a ground-level power supply system derived from Alstom APS.
+The second, with technology developed by Elonroad, is scheduled to undergo laboratory testing for skid effects on motorcycles before being deployed along two kilometers on the A10 autoroute south of Paris.